Suchada-pae/my-first-project/README.md

-## 2. Music page which contains top 10 singles:
+## 2. Music page which contains:

-For logo, nav bar and footer, they used the same codes as mentioned on the Home page.
+For logo, nav bar, link "back to top" and footer, they used the same codes as mentioned on the Home page.

 ### 2.1 The section area of Music page contains:

 #### - A heading "THE TOP 10 SINGLES"

+I used "THE TOP 10 SINGLES" as a heading on Music page because I would like to add the most popular songs of the Script, which are the official videos, according to the numbers of viewing the videos from users and the comments that have been written on subscribe on Youtube website.

-- Html codes of heading "THE TOP 10 SINGLES:
+- HTML codes of heading "THE TOP 10 SINGLES":

              <!--heading-->
                 <div class="row bg-singles">